Breeds

 Orphaned baby Dwarf Hotots love getting rubbed!!
 Baby bunnies need love and affection to be socialized.

-This breed is very rare in California.
+This breed is fairly uncommon.
 It is not listed as endangered or a heritage breed.
 This is a small breed, rabbits weighing 2-3 lbs.
 This is the dwarf version of the Blanc de Hotot.
 These rabbits are mostly coveted for pets, and for show.
 The lines I had were very personable, having originated in a home who used them for petting zoo parties.
 They were friendly and appear to enjoy being pet.
 Being a small breed they tend to be a little more high energy but with all that bouncing around, settle in for a good long petting session just the same.

 IMG_3398